jz-fun/jz-fun.github.io/_pages/about.md

 ## Talk/Presentation
-*   Talk at University of Science and Technology of China, 2025, China.
+*   Talk at _University of Science and Technology of China_, 2025, China.
 *   Talk at _UAI_, 2023, USA.
 *   Poster at _ICML_, 2023, USA.
 *   Talk at _SIAM UKIE National Student Chapter Conference_, 2023, UK.